jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-11.md

 The bridge pitched and rolled as Voyager was now being assaulted by multiple ships.
 Sparks flew across the bridge as consoles and conduits exploded all around them.

-"Shields down to 12 percent!"
+"Shields down to twelve percent!"
 Tuvok called out.

 "Captain!"
 Chakotay yelled in desperation.